 Can I make an Espresso Martini with Coffee?

-TIP: If you are making this at home and you don’t have espresso or an espresso machine, just use coffee.
+If you are making your espresso martini at home and you don’t have espresso or an espresso machine, and you're not trying to impress anybody, just use coffee.
 If you’re going to make coffee especially for this cocktail, make it extra strong.
-Also fyi, using coffee will give you a less foamy top.
+Also fyi, using coffee will not give you a foamy top unless you use pro tip #4 below.
 By the way, the time it takes to make this coffee cocktail in the recipe card below does not include making the espresso or coffee.

 4 Pro Tips for Perfect Frothy Foam on your Espresso Martini